COSC3020/recurrent-recurrences-noahcanen/README.md

 13^iT(n/13^i) + (2n * 13 * (i-1)) +2n

+I was able to do this assignment entirely on my own.

+"I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice."

 for i = lg n

 nT(1) + (2n * 13 * (log n -1)) +2n